altafr/wechatworkshop/README.md

 We will send out a copy of the presentation to all participants.

 ### Get in touch
-Are you looking to learn coding and development? we have a course for absolute begginers and also for those interested in learning mini-program development Do [reach out to us](https://xccelerate.co) if you’d like to share your work, meet our staff or ask for help.
+Are you looking to learn coding and development? we have a course for absolute begginers and also for those interested in learning mini-program development Do [reach out to us](https://xccelerate.co) or call +852 6883 8583 if you’d like to share your work, meet our staff or ask for help.